 Acid Mine Drainage

 Mining exposes previously concealed pyrite to both surface water and oxygen.
 Pyrite is composed of iron and sulfur and, upon exposure to water and oxygen, reacts to form sulfuric acid and dissolved iron.
 The resulting high acidity (low pH) solution is able to dissolve metals such as iron, aluminum, and manganese that occur in the bedrock surrounding the mined coal bed.
 This becomes the source of metals dissolved in the creek.
 As the stream water contaminated with acidity and metals encounters a higher-alkaline environment, acidity is neutralized and the ability to maintain dissolved metals decreases.
 The resulting solution precipitates its metals, mainly iron-hydroxide, which produces the bright orange precipitate typically associated with AMD.
+While orange indicates iron-heavy AMD pollution, bright blue or white water is an indicator of aluminum-heavy AMD pollution.

 Some houses in the Deckers Creek watershed have pipes that run directly to the streams to release their raw sewage into the water.
 The pollutants that are dumped into the river include fecal coliform bacteria and harmful washing soaps that disturb the natural microbial life in rivers.
 The bacteria released into the water could promote the overgrowth of algae that, if unmanaged, could harm the fish and the fish's food sources.